 In most cases, mono mildly affects the liver.
 Only a few individuals with mono develop jaundice, a yellowing of the skin and eyes caused by an increase of liver protein in the blood.
 In rare cases of mono, the liver fails.

-Other major complications that can develop from mono include rupturing of the spleen, low blood platelet count, swelling of the covering of the brain or spinal cord, and inflammation of the brain itself.
-But these complications are extremely rare.
+Other major complications that can develop from mono include rupturing of the spleen, low blood platelet count, swelling of the lining of the brain or spinal cord, or inflammation of the brain itself.
+These complications are extremely rare.

 Most people who come down with mono feel much better within two or three weeks, although fatigue may last for two months or longer.
 Some people feel the disease lingers for a year or so.